Psyche, exploring a metal world

 Why is NASA sending a mission to asteroid Psyche?

-Based on how much iron and nickel the spacecraft detects on or just below Psyche’s surface, we’ll know how likely it is to be an exposed protoplanetary core.
-And based on which elements make up Psyche’s rocks, we can tell if the rocks were part of the collision-ripped mantle on top of Psyche’s early core or are simply rocks delivered by later asteroid impacts.
+Together, the multispectral imager and GRNS will look for hints of volcanic vents and volcanic materials on Psyche’s surface.
+And based on how much iron and nickel the spacecraft detects on or just below Psyche’s surface, we’ll know how likely the asteroid is to be an exposed protoplanetary core.
+Scientists will also be able to use the elemental composition of the surface to tell if its rocks were part of the collision-ripped mantle on top of Psyche’s early core or were simply delivered by later asteroid impacts.

 The spacecraft will also measure Psyche’s gravity field.
-As the spacecraft passes over denser and rarer regions of Psyche, its position and velocity will be impacted by the changes in gravity.
+As the spacecraft passes over denser regions of Psyche, its position and velocity will be impacted by the changes in gravity.
 The radio communications instrument onboard will note these finer movements of the spacecraft, allowing scientists to infer Psyche’s gravity field and peek into its interior.
-This is how we’ll know if Psyche is a dense whole body reminiscent of a core or a hollow rubber-pile like many asteroids.
+This is how we’ll know if Psyche is a dense whole body reminiscent of a core or a rubble pile like many asteroids.

 Creating craters of metal